Quantum Resource Comparison for Two Leading Surface Code Lattice Surgery Approaches: Two Approaches to Surface Code Compilation

 \subsection{Fault-Tolerance-Layer Resource Estimates}

-In this study, we consider the following high-level fault-tolerance-layer resource estimates (FTRE): $\tau_{\mathrm{total}}$ represents the total number of logical clock cycles ($\approx d$ surface code cycles) required for complete fault-tolerant circuit execution, $n_{\mathrm{total}}$ represents the total number of surface code tiles (including those utilized by distillation factories and for magic state storage), and $d$ is the full code distance required to execute the circuit with a total error threshold of $\epsilon = 0.01$.
-As we consider two-level magic state distillation, we specify code distances $d_1$ and $d_2$ for the first and second level, respectively, and the full code distance utilized in logical computation is $d = d_2$.
+In this study, we consider the following high-level fault-tolerance-layer resource estimates (FTRE): $\tau_{\mathrm{total}}$ represents the total number of time slices (logical clock cycles) required for complete fault-tolerant circuit execution, $n_{\mathrm{total}}$ represents the total number of surface code tiles (including those utilized by distillation factories and for magic state storage), and $d$ is the code distance required to execute the circuit beneath a total error budget of $\epsilon_\mathrm{tot} = 0.01$.
+As we consider two-level magic state distillation, we specify code distances $d_1$ and $d_2$ for the first and second level, respectively; the code distance utilized in logical computation is $d = d_2$.
 We refer to the number of magic state factories as $N$ and the logical error rate for distilled magic states as $P_T$.
-In what follows, we will refer to the \textit{active volume} (total tile-slices of logical qubits involved in computation or idling, denoted $V$), as a quantity that is helpful to calculate logical error rates $\epsilon$, which we further divide into $\epsilon_{\mathrm{logical}}$, $\epsilon_{\mathrm{dist}}$, and $\epsilon_{\mathrm{storage}}$.
-See Ref.~\cite{leblond2024realistic} for cost function details for the min-storage approach.
-Assumptions on physical-layer error rates were kept consistent with those from Ref.~\cite{leblond2024realistic}, which were derived from projected literature values for trapped ions.
-Tables~\ref{tab:FTRE1} and~\ref{tab:FTRE2} in Appendix~\ref{sec:tables} contain our final FTRE in both schemes outlined in Sec.~\ref{sec:twoapproaches}.
+We refer to the active volume of computation as $V$.
+We divide $\epsilon_\mathrm{tot}$ into contributions from computation ($\epsilon_{\mathrm{logical}}$), magic state production ($\epsilon_{\mathrm{dist}}$), and magic state storage ($\epsilon_{\mathrm{storage}}$).
+See Appendix~\ref{sec:re_clifft} for a review of how resource estimates for individual circuits are derived from the outputs of direct Clifford+T lattice surgery compilation according to the methodology introduced in Ref.~\cite{leblond2024realistic}.
+In the next section, we will describe how this framework is generalized to the setting where a circuit is composed of several repeating subcircuits.